 Update: KOHO has added more options to its account plans.
 Check below for a side-by-side comparison of the current KOHO accounts that all offer 30-day free trial.

 3. Credit Builder

-Given the fact that KOHO prepaid Visa cards don’t report to credit bureaus and can’t directly impact your credit score, KOHO offers a complimentary program called Credit Builder.
+Given the fact that KOHO prepaid Mastercards don’t report to credit bureaus and can’t directly impact your credit score, KOHO offers a complimentary program called Credit Builder.

 The KOHO Credit Builder was designed to help KOHO users build or rebuild their credit scores using 6 months subscription plans.

-The program charges a $7 monthly fee automatically from your account.
+The program charges a $10 monthly fee on KOHO Easy, $7 monthly fee on KOHO Essential and Extra plans and $5 on KOHO Everything plan..
 KOHO uses the fee as a subscription fee to service a line of credit opened for you.